Welcome to www.concrete-garage-epoxy-floor-paint.com/epoxy_floor_paint_test.html

 enamel floor paint you can buy at the local hardware store.
 Educate yourself before you spend your money.

-#1) There are waterbased floor epoxies, solvent based systems, and solvent free epoxy floor coatings.
-There are
+#1) There are water based floor epoxies, solvent based systems, and solvent free garage epoxy floor coatings.
+There

 #2) Do you know that epoxies are not color stable and will yellow over time and especially in direct sunlight?